 [#] The supervisor should be equivalent or of a higher designation than the supervisee.
 Where the supervisee is a specialist, the supervisor must be of higher seniority.
 SMC may also consider other criteria when assessing the suitability of the supervisor.

-In cases where the doctor works in an approved secondary practice place(s) or is training under the Residency Program, the SMC-approved primary supervisor is required to solicit feedback from the secondary supervisor(s) and Residency Program Director (if applicable) in completing the doctor's periodic assessment reports.
+In cases where the doctor works in an approved secondary practice place(s), the SMC-approved primary supervisor is required to solicit feedback from the secondary supervisor(s) in completing the doctor's periodic assessment reports.